Admissions Criteria and Selection

 You are responsible for converting, calculating and presenting the required and completed studies in ECTS credits on your application form listed by disciplines and courses according to the following:

-- 1 ECTS credit = 26 hours of workload (lectures, assignments etc.)
+- 1 ECTS credit = a workload of 26 hours (lectures, assignments etc.)

 - Final Theses and internships are not to be included.